cadiblac/chembiohub-site/_posts/2015-10-15-good-data-management.md

 excerpt: Most labs don't realize they are lacking an effective process until it's too late.
 Here is a simple question - if your senior postdoc left today, how much would you lose?
 ---

 Big business takes data management seriously, funnelling millions of pounds into its efficient curation and mining.
 Geoffrey Moore (author of ‘Crossing the Chasm’ & ‘Inside the Tornado’) has tweeted that ‘without big data analytics, companies are blind and deaf, wandering out onto the Web like deer on a freeway.'
 But how does good data management apply to academia and science in general?
-Scientists work with data o daily, but is it managed in a way that maximizes its potential?
+Scientists work with data daily, but is it managed in a way that maximizes its potential?
 That depends on what you mean by 'good' data management.

 A good data management system has several advantages (<em>Figure 1</em>).
 Most labs don't realize they are lacking an effective process until it's too late.
 Here's a simple question: If your senior postdoc left today, how much would you lose?
 You may have their results and protocols, but could you piece it all together?
 What about the experiments that didn't work?
 And where are the reagents, compounds, plasmids and antibodies they used? <a href="businessdictionary.com" target="_blank">businessdictionary.com</a> defines good data management as the 'administrative process by which the required data is acquired, validated, stored, protected, and processed, and by which its accessibility, reliability, and timeliness is ensured to satisfy the needs of the data users.'
 Academic data management practices rarely fit within this definition.
 More commonly, academic data management is a combination of hand-written lab books combined with files stored on a server.
 What's more the format of data entry varies from  individual to individual.
 It's a system that is likely to fail.

 <figure>
     <img src="/assets/img/adam-data-management.png" alt="Advantages of using a data management system" class="img-responsive center-block">
 <figcaption class="text-center">
-    <p><em>Advantages of using a data management system</em></p>
+    <p><em>Figure 1: Advantages of using a data management system</em></p>
 </figcaption>
 </figure>